OCR History World War 2 Revision Notes

 Master OCR History World War 2 using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-World War II was a global conflict that lasted from 1939 to 1945, involving most of the world's nations divided into two opposing military alliances: the Allies and the Axis.
-The war was marked by significant events including the Holocaust, the use of atomic bombs, and major battles across Europe and the Pacific.
+World War II was a global conflict that lasted from 1939 to 1945, involving most of the world's nations.
+It was marked by significant events such as the rise of totalitarian regimes, extensive military campaigns, and the Holocaust, ultimately leading to profound changes in global politics and society.

 Key Concepts

-- 1The causes of World War II included the Treaty of Versailles, economic instability, and the rise of totalitarian regimes.
+- 1The causes of World War II include the Treaty of Versailles, economic instability, and the rise of fascism.

-- 2Key events include the invasion of Poland, the Battle of Britain, and D-Day.
+- 2Major events include the invasion of Poland, the Battle of Britain, and the D-Day landings.

-- 3The Holocaust represents the genocide of six million Jews and millions of others by the Nazi regime.
+- 4The Holocaust resulted in the systematic genocide of six million Jews and millions of others.

-- 4The war ended with the unconditional surrender of the Axis powers and the establishment of the United Nations.
+- 5The war concluded with the unconditional surrender of Germany and Japan, leading to the establishment of the United Nations.

 Simple Explanation